gcnaccount/pywallet/README.md

 It supports multple coin types, including Bitcoin (BTC), Bitcoin cash (BCH), and Litecoin (LTC).
 It conform to the BIP 32, BIP 44, and BIP 39 standards for Hierarchical Deterministic (HD) wallets.

-The software (btc.py / bch.py / ltc.py) output the wallet seed as a 24-word (264-bit) mnemonic
+The software (btc.py / bch.py / ltc.py) outputs the wallet seed as a 24-word (264-bit) mnemonic
 which can be written on paper, stamped on to metal, or encoded in a fireproof device (e.g. a cryptosteel.com device or similar).
 The mnemonic phrases output by this tool may be imported into wallet software such as Electrum, Mycelium, and Coinomi or any wallet that conforms to